5 IT Cost Saving Strategies for Your Enterprise Infrastructure

 Gartner paints a more grim outlook, declaring they expect an 8% decline in global IT spending.
 According to John-David Lovelock, Distinguished VP Analyst at Gartner, “CIOs have moved into emergency cost optimization which means that investments will be minimized and prioritized on operations that keep the business running, which will be the top priority for most organizations through 2020.”

-As we go into the second half of 2020, Park Place would like to share 5 ways to reduce or keep your IT infrastructure costs under control amid a COVID-19 response.
+As we go into the second half of 2020, Park Place would like to share 5 techniques for reducing information technology costs for your IT infrastructure amid a COVID-19 response.

 1. Prioritize Optimization Programs

 Organizations should ensure that they have optimization programs in place to make sure that they are not wasting resources.
 Often, major programs are put into place and little is done to ensure that they are running optimally and are as cost-effective as possible.
-Cloud Spend Optimization is a great example of how organizations can save up to 30% on their monthly cloud costs.
-Storage performance assessments can help optimize and improve performance and reliability and identify options to extend the life of existing storage assets by deferring hardware purchases
+Analyzing and optimizing your network hardware support contracts can help you identify options to extend the life of existing assets by deferring unnecessary hardware purchases.

 2. Speed up Transformation with Cloud Migrations